modyo/modyo-docs/docs/en/platform/content/types.md

 Just above the type list on the left, you can use the Type search bar to find any word you are looking for by name.

-The list is sorted by most recently updated by default.
-You can also reorder the types by their creation date, their UIDs or, their names.
+The list of existing types is sorted by "most recently updated" by default.
+You can also reorder the types by:

+- Name
+- UID
+- Creation Date
+- "Updated on" Date

+If you want to enter any Type, you must click on its Name to open the corresponding editor.

 ## Create a Type